hechao0407/HBP/README.md

  c) HiC-Pro     (http://github.com/nservant/HiC-Pro)
  d) Python(>2.7) with *pysam*, *bx*, *numpy*, and *scipy* libraries

-3. Once dependencies are installed HBP can be installed from the command line using the following command.
+3. HBP has already been upload to the CRAN, Once dependencies are installed it can be installed from the command line using the following command.

 ::

+  install.packages("HBP")

+  or install it by the package:

-  R CMD INSTALL HBP_0.1.0.tar.gz
+  R CMD INSTALL HBP_0.1.3.tar.gz

 Features
 ========